tenjin/tenjin-android-sdk/README.md

 //Integrate a custom event with a distinct name - ie. swiping right on the screen instance.eventWithName("swipe_right");

-//Integrate a custom event with a distinct name and value - ie. awarding user with 100 virtual coins instance.eventWithNameAndValue("awarded_virtual_coins", "100");
 ```

 Testing the Android Referrer: